shaisachs/the-check/README.md

 Augusta made a face.
 “Ugh, don’t say network.
 Makes me think of lanyards.”

 Frankie leaned a hip against the booth, arms crossed.
 “What if it isn’t a network.
-What if it’s just… places that know how to wave to each other?
+What if it’s just... places that know how to wave to each other?
 Like trees in a grove.
-They’re individual, but if you stand back—”
+They’re individual, but if you stand back-”

 “They rhyme,” Mathi said quietly.

 Frankie pointed at him.
 “Yes, that.
-Rhyme.
-Not match.”
+Rhyme.”

 “And the roots don’t care what the plan looks like,” Alma added.
 “They go where the water is.”

-A long pause—the good kind—settled over them.
+A long pause settled over the group.

 Then Frankie said, “If any of these start printing me building permits, I’m leaving town.”